cyberman/progit/de/01-introduction/01-chapter1.markdown

 The first thing you should do when you install Git is to set your user name and e-mail address.
 This is important because every Git commit uses this information, and it’s immutably baked into the commits you pass around:

-Nachdem Du Git installiert hast, solltest Du als erstes deinen Namen und deine E-Mail Adresse konfigurieren.
-Das ist wichtig, weil Git diese Information für jeden Commit verwendet, den Du anlegst, und sie ist unveränderlich in deine Commits eingebaut (xxx):
+Nachdem Du Git installiert hast, solltest Du als erstes deinen Namen und deine E-Mail-Adresse konfigurieren.
+Das ist wichtig, weil Git diese Information für jeden Commit verwendet, den Du anlegst, und sie ist unveränderlich in deine Commits integriert:

 	$ git config --global user.name "John Doe"
 	$ git config --global user.email johndoe@example.com

 Again, you need to do this only once if you pass the `--global` option, because then Git will always use that information for anything you do on that system.
 If you want to override this with a different name or e-mail address for specific projects, you can run the command without the `--global` option when you’re in that project.

-Du brauchst diese Konfiguration, wie schon erwähnt, nur einmal vorzunehmen, wenn Du die `--global` Option verwendest, weil Git diese Information dann für all deine Projekte verwenden wird.
-Wenn Du sie für ein spezielles Projekt mit einem anderen Namen oder einer anderen E-Mail Adresse überschreiben willst, kannst Du dazu den Befehl ohne die `--global` Option innerhalb dieses Projektes ausführen.
+Du musst diese Konfiguration, wie schon erwähnt, nur einmal vorzunehmen, wenn Du die `--global` Option verwendest, weil Git diese Information dann für all deine Projekte verwenden wird.
+Wenn Du sie für ein spezielles Projekt mit einem anderen Namen oder einer anderen E-Mail-Adresse überschreiben willst, kannst Du dazu den Befehl ohne die `--global` Option innerhalb dieses Projektes ausführen.

 ### Your Editor ###